janpetzold/az305-learning/README.md

 The default network rule is to allow all connections from all networks.

 Azure Queue storage is a service for storing large numbers of messages.
 Once stored, you can access the messages from anywhere in the world via authenticated calls using HTTP or HTTPS.
 A queue can contain as many messages as your storage account has room for (potentially millions).
 Each individual message can be up to 64 KB in size.

-Azure File Sync is a tool that lets you centralize your file shares in Azure Files and keep the flexibility, performance, and compatibility of a Windows file server.

 The Azure Import/Export service migrates large quantities of data between an on-premises location and an Azure storage account.
 By using the Import/Export service, you send and receive physical disks that contain your data between your on-premises location and an Azure datacenter.